Pathophysiology of asthma: Bronchial inflammation

 The mechanisms behind allergic asthma—i.e., asthma resulting from an immune response to inhaled allergens—are the best understood of the causal factors.
 In both people with asthma and people who are free of the disease, inhaled allergens that find their way to the inner airways are ingested by a type of cell known as antigen-presenting cells, or APCs.
 APCs then "present" pieces of the allergen to other immune system cells.
 In most people, these other immune cells (TH0 cells) "check" and usually ignore the allergen molecules.
 In asthma patients, however, these cells transform into a different type of cell (TH2), for reasons that are not well understood.
 A possible reason could be the release of Interleukin-4 by Mast cells that induce differentiation of naive helper T cells (Th0 cells) to Th2 cells.

 The resultant TH2 cells activate an important arm of the immune system, known as the humoral immune system.
 The humoral immune system produces antibodies against the inhaled allergen.
 Later, when a patient inhales the same allergen, these antibodies "recognize" it and activate a humoral response.
 Inflammation results: chemicals are produced that cause the wall of the airway to thicken, cells which produce scarring to proliferate and contribute to further 'airway remodeling', causes mucus producing cells to grow larger and produce more and thicker mucus, and the cell-mediated arm of the immune system is activated.
 Inflamed airways are more hyper-reactive, and will be more prone to bronchospasm.

-The "hygiene hypothesis" postulates that an imbalance in the regulation of these TH cell types in early life leads to a long-term domination of the cells involved in allergic responses over those involved in fighting infection.
+The "hygiene hypothesis" postulates that in early life, an imbalance in the regulation of these TH cell types leads to a long-term domination of the cells involved in allergic responses over those involved in fighting infection.
 The suggestion is that for a child being exposed to microbes early in life, taking fewer antibiotics, living in a large family, and growing up in the country stimulate the TH1 response and reduce the odds of developing asthma.

 Asthma is associated with a procoagulant state in the bronchoalveolar space.